 The expansion process, whenever possible, will take into consideration the interests of all parties.
 However, the Office of Fraternity and Sorority Life reserves the right to deny recognition to any group that does not follow the expansion/extension procedures in its entirety.

-The expansion procedures will be administered by the Fraternity and Sorority Life staff in conjunction with one of the Greek governing councils and the Greek Life Expansion Committee.
+The expansion procedures will be administered by the Fraternity and Sorority Life staff in conjunction with the appropriate FSL governing council and the Greek Life Expansion Committee.

 The university approved expansion procedure is defined below:

-A recognized Greek governing council (IFC, MGC, NPHC, and PHA) must vote and obtain a 2/3 majority vote to initiate the expansion process within their council
+A recognized Greek governing council (IFC, MGC, NPHC, and PHA) must follow the expansion process outlined in their respective constitution/bylaws to officially open for expansion/extension.

 A call for expansion applications will be sent out to inter/national fraternal organization(s) and must be submitted back to the OFSL by the given deadline.